-Iceland is often nicknamed the land of ice and fire.
-The fire represents the abundance of volcanoes and volcanic system tucked away in the colorful landscape whereas the ice is meant to stand for the glacial ice as over 10% of the country is covered in glaciers.
+Iceland is nicknamed the land of ice and fire.
+The fire represents the abundance of volcanoes and volcanic systems tucked away in the colorful landscape.
+Here are the top 15 Iceland Volcanoes!

 Visiting an island packed with active volcanoes might sound scary at first but once you realize how well Icelanders know their volcanoes, monitor them and execute eruption plans in only minutes you will know that there is nothing to worry about.
 The pro to having so many active volcanoes is not only their beauty but also the knowledge that they have brought us!